-Community-based tuberculosis triage testing for hard-to-reach populations in Southern Africa
+Community-based tuberculosis triage testing for hard-to-reach populations in South Africa and Lesotho

 (WHO report 2019)